There’s one question we get asked more than any other: “Is diet soda bad for me?”

 People want to know if Diet Coke will make them fat and make them sick, or if it’s all just a bunch of hoopla about nothing.

-We help our clients navigate challenges with soda and diet soda in our 1-on-1 Online Coaching Program, and we’re gonna tell you everything you need about diet soda below.
+We help our clients navigate challenges with soda (diet or not) in our 1-on-1 Online Coaching Program, and we’re gonna tell you everything you need about diet soda below.

 - Does drinking diet soda lead to weight gain?